maverick8675309/seaid-framework/README.md

 **Active Graduate Research**

-This framework is currently being developed as part of graduate coursework in Applied Machine Learning and Artificial Intelligence.
+This framework is currently being developed as part of graduate coursework in Artificial Intelligence and Deep Learning.
 Future versions will expand the framework through additional datasets, explainability methods, institutional benchmarking, and scalable educational decision-support capabilities.

 ---